What is the Oriel?

 What are the next steps?

-- If that were approved, we would hope to begin construction in 2022 with the new facility open to patients by 2025/26.
+- If further more detailed plans were approved during 2020/21, we would hope to begin construction in 2022 with the new facility potentially open to patients by 2025/26.

 When do you hope to move?